craigbuckler/dockerwebdev/content/course/contents.md

   - course
 ---

 The course book and video follow the Docker topics shown below.
-The book also provides additional appendicies with reference information.
+The book also provides additional appendices with reference information.

 The content is updated as Docker and other technologies evolve. *All updates are **free** forever* so [**buy it now&hellip;**]({{ '/' | url }})